Signs You Have an Impacted Wisdom Tooth

 Dr. Tsvetov often performs impacted wisdom tooth removal on patients in the area and he does it efficiently and patiently to ensure patient’s comfort throughout the procedure.
 Using panoramic imaging, Dr. Tsvetov can make a precise evaluation and diagnosis prior to the extraction.
 Whether you live in Menifee or another community in the area, you are just a short drive away from our office!
 At our practice, you can also choose between as many as three anesthesia techniques.

-Do not hesitate to contact us and schedule your free evaluation appointment.
+Do not hesitate to contact us and schedule your evaluation appointment.
 The consultation includes free panoramic X-rays & a Cone Beam Scan.
 We can take your pain away, so call today!

 Comments are closed.